gbif/model-material/symbiota/README.md

 * Our establishmentMeans field does not have a controlled vocabulary, so it had to be excluded from this import.
 * We did not address how to indicate which identification is the accepted or most current identification.
 * The Symbiota *MeasurementOrFact* file (which contains assertion/trait data) is based off of the Darwin Core [Extended Measurement or Fact Extension](https://rs.gbif.org/extension/obis/extended_measurement_or_fact.xml), which includes the fields _measurementTypeID_ and _measurementValueID_.
 These are useful fields for categorical variables because, in our schema, they link to ontologies or other controlled vocabularies.
 We could not satisfactorily map these data to the GBIF UM.
+* In the Symbiota native format, we have two fields that could be of interest to GBIF, *verbatimAttributes* and *dynamicProperties*.
+These fields generally contain descriptive data about the specimen and/or its traits.
+Data stored in *dynamicProperties* are intended to be stored in JSON format so they can be parsed algorithmically.